 7. DIY Christmas Card Holder Using Wood

 If you’re looking for a way to turn your Christmas cards into Holiday decorations, consider creating a Christmas cardholder.
-By using our guide on DIY Christmas card holder ideas, you’ll have a festive stand that will help you showcase Christmas cards through the entire season.
+By creating a DIY Christmas card holder, you’ll have a festive stand that will help you showcase Christmas cards throughout the entire season.
 Additionally, you’ll be able to use this decoration year after year.

 8. Recycled Greeting Card Magnet